 The USD/JPY has recently dipped below 101.00.
 Read the Daily Forex USD to Japanese Yen forecast and get access to the most up-to-date statistics, analyses and economic events regarding the USD/JPY.

-The Australian dollar has fallen again during the trading session on Thursday, as we continue to see a lot of volatility when it comes to the antipode currencies.
+The US dollar has gone back and forth during the trading session on Monday to kick off the week, as we continue to see a lot of choppy in high-frequency trading

 To give you the best possible experience, this site uses cookies.
 If you continue browsing, you accept our use of cookies.
 You can review our privacy policy to find out more about the cookies we use.